How to turn on/off COVID-19 contact tracing on iPhone - 9to5Mac

 How to turn on/off COVID-19 contact tracing on iPhone

-- On iOS 13.5 and later, head to setting on your iPhone
+- On iOS 13.5 and later, head to Settings on your iPhone

 - Swipe down and tap Privacy